THE STUDENTS MARK WORKS WITH HAS A HISTORY OF:

 - Bachelors of Social Work Brigham Young University – Idaho

-- BTTI Certification for OCD treatment
+- BTTI Certification for OCD treatment (Obsessive Compulsive Disorder)

-- DBT Intensive training (Linehan Institute)
+- DBT Intensive training through Linehan Institute (Dialectical Behavior Therapy)

 In my career I have yet to work with what some may deem as a “bad kid”.
 Instead, I have seen time and time again, a great kid who is struggling to understand and engage with the world around them.
 Whether it is tech over-usage due to trying to avoid a world full of anxiety provoking stimuli, or a student on the spectrum who is constantly throwing tantrums due to auditory sensitivity; I have found that more often than not, there is something else at play that the student, family, and other support systems have struggled to find as of yet.